Sobak/sobak.pl/README.md

-# Perception
+# sobak.pl

-Perception is an engine for my [homepage], a shameless attempt to benefit from both Static Site Generators concept and typical Laravel setup.
+This repository holds an engine for my [homepage], a shameless attempt to benefit from both Static Site Generators concept and typical Laravel setup.
 Nothing really advanced in fact but feel free to take inspiration.